Lansing, Michigan: Geography

 Lansing is the centerpiece of a region of Michigan known as Mid-Michigan.

 According to the United States Census Bureau, the city has a total area of 36.68 sqmi, of which 36.05 sqmi is land and 0.63 sqmi is water.
 This figure includes two 425 Agreements with Alaiedon Township and Meridian Township, and the four 425 Agreements with Delta Township since 2000.

 Since the 2010 census, the city has entered into two additional 425 Agreements.
 The first agreement consisted of the temporary transfer of 1,888.2 acres of Lansing Capital Region International Airport to the city from DeWitt Township in 2011.
 The second agreement consisted of the temporary transfer of 41 acres in Alaiedon Township for the expansion of the headquarters of Jackson National Life Insurance Company in 2013 bringing the area either fully or conditionally under control of the city to 39.69 sqmi.

 Under Michigan law, 425 Agreements are only temporary land sharing agreements and do not count as official annexations.
 The Census Bureau, however, for statistical purposes does count these as annexations.
 Not counting the temporary 425 Agreements, Lansing administers 34.1 sqmi total.

 Lansing is located in the south-central part of the Lower Peninsula of Michigan, where the Grand River meets the Red Cedar River.
 The city occupies most of what had formerly been part of Lansing Charter Township.
 It has also annexed adjacent tracts of land in Delta Charter Township and Windsor Township in Eaton County to the west, Delhi Charter Township in Ingham County to the south, and in DeWitt Charter Township in Clinton County to the north.
 The city also controls three non-contiguous tracts of land through 425 Agreements (conditional land transfer agreements) with Meridian Charter Township, Delta Charter Township, and Alaiedon Township in Ingham County to the southeast.
+It is also located between the state's two largest cities, Detroit and Grand Rapids.